Anik-nath/Anik-nath/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on OWN-COMPANY
+- 🌱 I’m currently learning REACT
+- 💬 Ask me about :HOW MY WORKS
+- 📫 How to reach me: anikdevnath03112000@gmail.com
 <!--
 **Anik-nath/Anik-nath** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.